-Every holder of record of Common Stock of the Company at the close of business on March 4, 2019 is entitled to notice of the meeting and any adjournments or postponements and to cast, in person or by proxy, one vote for each share of Common Stock held by such holder.
-At the record date, the Company had outstanding 140,914,642 shares of Common Stock.
+Every holder of record of Common Stock of the Company at the close of business on March 31, 2020 is entitled to notice of the meeting and any adjournments or postponements and to cast at the virtual annual meeting or by proxy, one vote for each share of Common Stock held by such holder.
+At the record date, the Company had outstanding 148,084,900 shares of Common Stock.